-Emma J Campbell Photography is committed to protecting your privacy and data.
+Emma Campbell Photography is committed to protecting your privacy and data.
 This page outlines how I will use the information I collect about you, in accordance with the General Data Protection Regulation 2018 (GDPR) and the Privacy and Electronic Communications Regulations 2003.

 It will also explain why I use your personal data, how it’s stored and what rights you have relating to it.